Environmental ethics: Virtue ethics

 Virtue ethics states that some character traits should be cultivated, and others avoided.
 This framework avoids problems of defining what is of intrinsic value, by instead arguing that what is important is to act in accordance with the correct character trait.
 The Golden mean formulation, for example, states that to be 'generous' (virtue), one should neither be miserly (deficiency) or extravagant (excess).
 Unlike deontology and consequentialism, theories of virtue focus their formulations on how the individual has to act to live a flourishing life.
 This presents a 'subjective flexibility,' which seems like an adequate position to hold considering the fluctuating demands of sustainability.
 However, as a consequence, it can also be said that this is an inherently anthropocentric standpoint.

+This anthropocentrism has been refuted by philosophers who claim to be "environmental virtue ethicists," such as Philip Cafaro.
+For him, it does not work simply to ascribe a human-centered virtue ethic to the environment, but instead we need to build care for the environment into our existing normative concepts.

+Environmental virtue ethics has also been claimed to solve the problem of inconsequentialism, or the idea that an individuals actions very rarely has an actual impact on climate change.
+The common example for this is someone driving a gas-guzzling truck once a week purely to drive it around.
+Under a consequentialist view, the impact these rides have are negligible and as such it is not morally right or wrong.
+Using virtue ethics, one can say that even if this has negligible impact on the climate, we can look at the driver of this vehicle as someone who is selfish and indifferent to the emissions this ride has.
+We are then able to judge actions based on this framework regardless of the actual impact (or lack thereof) of the action.

 Some ecofeminist theories such as that of Val Plumwood, have been categorised as a form of virtue ethics.
 Plumwood argues that a virtue-based ethical framework adapts more fittingly to environmental diversity, as virtues such as 'respect', 'gratitude', and 'sensitivity', are not only suitable to ecological subjectivity but also more applicable to the views of indigenous people.
 Furthermore, what traits would be considered as part of environmental vices?
 Ronald Sandler argues that detrimental dispositions to human flourishing such as 'greed', 'intemperance' and 'arrogance', lead to detrimental dispositions to the protection of the environment such as 'apathy', against other species, and 'pessimism' about conservation.
 Views such as this, create a mutualistic connection between virtuous human flourishing and environmental flourishing.